Solution Centric Development – Workshop

 Tuesday, June 28th, 2022 14:00 – 15:00 CET

-We will touch on topics like how to align requirements engineering, functional safety, cyber security, engineering best practices, software best practices, etc. in a way that supports a healthy flow of value, achieves quality outcomes (Established Lean QMS) and a system that people love to work in.
+We touched on topics like how to align requirements engineering, functional safety, cyber security, engineering best practices, software best practices, etc. in a way that supports a healthy flow of value, achieves quality outcomes (Established Lean QMS) and a system that people love to work in.
 It’s a mix of experiences with our various clients, for this topic mostly from the Automotive industry.

 CEO & founder of PEDCO AG, creator of the product Applied SAFe.
 With Applied SAFE, we provide a valid practical Lean-QMS to master the complexity of bringing a lean-agile organization to life.